Azure/communication-ui-library-android/README.md

 Azure Communication [UI Mobile Library](https://docs.microsoft.com/en-us/azure/communication-services/concepts/ui-library/ui-library-overview) is an Azure Communication Services capability focused on providing UI components for common business-to-consumer and business-to-business calling interactions.

-## Getting Started

-Get started with Azure Communication Services by using the UI Library to integrate communication experiences into your applications.
-For detailed instructions to quickly integrate the UI Library functionalities visit the [Quick-start Documentation](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/ui-library/get-started-call?tabs=kotlin&pivots=platform-android).

 ### Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).